Adrian Cronauer: Law career and later life

 The money Cronauer received from the movie enabled him to earn a Juris Doctor degree from the University of Pennsylvania Law School.
 He then founded the Cronauer Law Center and practiced law, specializing in the areas of information and communications law.
 In 1992, Cronauer earned awards for a special program on National Public Radio about the role of the American Forces Vietnam Network (AFVN-military radio and television).

 Cronauer was active in veterans' causes, and during George W. Bush's presidency, became an adviser to the Defense Department's POW-MIA office, and a confidential advisor to the Deputy Assistant Secretary of Defense.
 His title was Special Assistant to the Director of the Defense Prisoner of War/Missing Personnel Office, and he was responsible for outreach to veterans and their families.
 He traveled widely and gave frequent media interviews and public appearances.

 This led to his becoming a popular after-dinner speaker and lecturer.
 He appeared as a guest on radio and television talk shows such as NBC Radio's Jim Bohanan Show; NBC TV's Today show; Fox News's Hannity & Colmes, ABC's Bill Maher; and the PBS series Freedom Speaks.
-He also appeared on the Oliver North and G. Gordon Liddy radio programs.
+He appeared on the Oliver North and G. Gordon Liddy radio programs.
 His commentaries were featured in many newspapers and on NPR radio.
-He was also on the board of the National D-Day Memorial, and was a trustee of the Virginia War Memorial.
+He was on the board of the National D-Day Memorial, and was a trustee of the Virginia War Memorial.

 Disbarment

 In October 2014, the National Community Reinvestment Coalition (NCRC) filed complaints against Cronauer and the Cronauer Law Center with the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC).
 The NCRC alleged that Cronauer had engaged in mortgage scams under the guise of offering assistance to property owners threatened with foreclosure.
 Cronauer consented to disbarment rather than contest the matter, which means that the facts and circumstances of the admitted misconduct remained confidential.

-However, the president of the NCRC made this statement: "The rules apply to celebrities as well.
+The president of the NCRC made this statement: "The rules apply to celebrities as well.
 We believe Mr. Cronauer and the Cronauer Law Center to be in violation of the Federal Trade Commission Act, the Mortgage Assistance Relief Act rules, and other state and federal laws."